haunetal1990/Blender-GTR2-GMT-Importer/README.md

 # Blender GTR2 & rFactor 1 GMT Importer

-This plugin allows you to import GMT files from the classic racing game **GTR2** directly into Blender.
+This plugin allows you to import GMT files from the classic racing game **GTR2** & **rFactor 1** directly into Blender.
 It supports importing track and car models, including their associated materials.

 ## Features